 Warm olives with rosemary, garlic, and almonds - a simple, delicious appetizer that is full of amazing flavor, that can be made very quickly and easily! #warmolives #olives #marcona #almonds #rosemaryolives

-Warm Marinated Olives with Lemon Zest, Rosemary, Garlic and Almonds
+Warm Olives with Rosemary, Garlic and Almonds

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 5 reviews